 - 2. Lift the expansion card latch and remove the filler bracket. - 3.
 Holding the card by its edges, position the card so that the connector on the expansion card aligns with the expansion card connector on the riser. - 4.
 Insert the card-edge connector firmly into the expansion card connector until the card is fully seated. - 5.
-Press the touch points to open the expansion card locking tabs. - Close the expansion card latch. - 7.
-If applicable, connect the cables to the expansion card.
+Press the touch points to open the expansion card locking tabs. - 6.
+Close the expansion card latch. - 7.
+If applicable, connect the cables to the expansion card. - NOTE: When installing a GPU card on riser 2 or riser 3 (default), connect the GPU card power cable to the power connector on the riser.

-Figure 44.
+Figure 33.
 Installing an expansion card into the expansion card riser 2 or 3

 - a. expansion card

 - b. expansion card latch

 - c. expansion card riser

-- d. power connector
+- d. power connector (for GPU cards)

 - e. expansion card connector

 - 1. Follow the procedure listed in the After working inside your system section.

 - 2. Install any device drivers required for the card as described in the documentation for the card.